spyysalo/bionlp_st_2011_supporting/README.md

     sudo apt-get install perl python ruby make gcc sun-java6-jre

-For other operating systems please refer to your manual or the documents found on the homepages of the respective software.
+For other operating systems please refer to your manual or the documentation found on the homepages of the respective software.

 #### Perl ####